BACKCOUNTRY SKILLS: HOW TO WHITTLE

 When using the push stroke, place your thumb against the back of the knife blade and push through those stiff and uncooperative areas where the pull stroke is ineffective.
 Again, you’re not trying to hack off chunks at a time.
 Feel the knife working and you can tell when the wood is about to yield.

-We’ve got a few useful whittling projects that are fun to put together.
+We’ve got a few useful things to whittle that are fun to put together.
 Learning how to whittle embraces creativity, but start with some of these until you have a foundation to build from.
 These projects below are also helpful around the campsite and in the wild, so that’s a big plus too.

 The best project for learning how to whittle, putting together a tent stake is an easy task that teaches you knife control.